-When families consider private high school, finding the right fit is as important as choosing where to go to college.
-The high school years are a critical time of learning, self-discovery, and growth, and at Colorado Rocky Mountain School, dedication to a students' individual development underpins every class, program, and activity.
+The high school years are a critical time of learning, self-discovery, and growth, and at Colorado Rocky Mountain School, dedication to a students' individual development underpins every class, program, and activity we offer.

 Woven throughout all these individual opportunities for growth is the importance of community.
-All students build close relationships with teachers, staff mentors, and their peers while developing the critical thinking, ethically-conscious and self-determination skills needed to succeed in the broader world.
+Our program allows students to build close relationships with teachers, mentors, and peers while developing the necessary skills to succeed in the broader world including critical thinking, ethics, and self-determination.
 Students seeking a school with a genuine sense of community, a dedicated and caring staff, a rigorous curriculum, and access to diverse cultural and outdoor adventures will thrive at CRMS.

 To learn more about Colorado Rocky Mountain School, please join our mailing list, request information or apply now.